stackpress/lib/docs/Exception.md

 The Exception instance to allow method chaining.

-### Converting to Response Object
+### 3.4.
+Converting to Response Object

-The following example shows how to convert the exception to a response object.
+The following example shows how to convert the exception to a response object suitable for API responses.

 ```typescript
 const response = exception.toResponse();